-Authorized Activators are people you have chosen for the task of activating Data Inheritance should something happen to you.
+Authorised Activators are people you have chosen for the task of activating Data Inheritance should something happen to you.
 Choose someone you trust, and make sure he, she or they are thoroughly informed about what they need to do to activate Data Inheritance.
-Also remember to provide them with the Activation code, which they will need to activate Data Inheritance.
-You may designate one or more Authorized Activators.
+Also remember to provide them with the activation code, which they will need to activate Data Inheritance.
+You may designate one or more Authorised Activators.
 Be aware that the entry of a single Activation Code is sufficient to start Data Inheritance.

 As an account owner, you chose one or more people you trust to be your Authorized Activator(s).
 You need to hand over instructions and an Activation code to each Activator to insure that he/she knows how to activate Data Inheritance correctly.
 In the event that anything happens to you, your Activator will start the Data Inheritance process.